AbdulRafay/OGDBackendAPI/README.md

   - Please make sure the project runs on port 44387 (IIS Express) in order for it to communicate with Front end application (https://github.com/AbdulRafay/MovieApp)

+ # Documentation

+ - After running the project, WEB API documentation can be found at https://localhost:{port}/swagger/index.html